21 Best Things to Do Alone in New Orleans (Solo Travel Guide)

 This place was delightfully creepy and will make you appreciate current times.
 Suddenly, mammograms and colonoscopies don’t seem so bad.

-Is New Orleans safe for solo female travelvers?
+Is New Orleans safe for solo female travelers?

 YES!
 New Orleans is safe for solo travel as long as you stay within the touristy areas, use common sense, and don’t overdo it on the drinking.